 It didn’t work.

-Not the end of the world, I told myself.
-If one screw doesn’t go in, I’ll just camouflage it somehow.
-Just so you know, this was not the real me talking.
-No, the real me was feeling the bile of imperfection rise in her psyche.
-But I literally couldn’t do it!
-Literally!
-I couldn’t get enough strength behind it.
-The end or the screwdriver was stripping the end of the screw down to a hole.
-And as little as I know, I do know one thing– that’s not good.
+The end of the screwdriver was stripping the end of the screw down to a hole.
+And as little as I know about construction, I do know one thing–it’s not right.
 So, I left it and went on to the next and the next.
 By about the fifth one, I knew something was wrong.

 Time for another glass of ice water.

-I chatted with Nicole and my daughter about what to do.
-They were even more clueless than I was.
+I chatted with my friend, Nicole and my daughter about what to do.
+They were even more clueless than me.
 They’re young–they can’t help it.
-So, I went back to the drawing board.
-Back to my bit box.
+I decided to go back to the beginning–back to my bit box.
 The only thing I could think of was that the bit was too small.
-So, I went up a level and tried again.
-I did this three or four times before getting the one that Goldilocks agreed was “just right.”
+I went up a size level and tried again.
+I did this three or four times before getting the one that was “just right.”
 This time, I got one screw all the way in before pre-drilling the other 23 holes.
 Yeah, I was still at the pre-drill stage.

 Then my drill slowed down and died.
-I killed the battery with all my shenanigans.
-I plugged it into the charger and we all took a break.
-I didn’t know until talking to my dad, that drills only take an hour or two to fully charge.
+I’d killed the battery.
+I plugged it into the charger, and we all took a break.
+I didn’t know until talking to my dad, that drills only take an hour or two to charge fully.
 Mine got a 24-hour charge.

-My daughter and friend gone, the next day, I finished it.
-Amazing how those pre-drilled holes helped – once I had the right bit size.
+The next day, with my daughter and friend gone, I finished it.
+Amazing how those pre-drilled holes helped, once I had the right bit size.

-So, 53 drilled holes later, 24 screws in place, I got to work on the garden space.
+Fifty-three drilled holes later, twenty-four screws in place, I began to work on the garden space.
 I shoveled and hoed and raked and leveled.

-I’d already purchased plants that were begging to be planted, and packets of seeds that practically jumped into my hand.
 Finally finished, I stood back and admired my work.
-In fact, I did that several times over the next few days.
+I did that several times over the next few days.
 The feeling of pride was unlike anything I’d felt before.
 I could probably have hired someone to do it for me.
 I could have waited for family or friends to do it for me.
 I didn’t want that.